 Running is challenging enough.
 Add in some wet weather and your discomfort and risk of injury may go way up.
 Running in wet weather can cause friction between your skin and the socks and shoes you’re wearing.
 And that’s where blisters typically come in.
 But there’s more — running in a wet shoe can cause foot instability, leading to joint pain and other injuries.

 A little wet weather shouldn’t disrupt training or your enjoyment of your regular run.
 So how do you keep your feet dry when you’re out in the rain?
 The right gear helps.
 At Brooks, we partner with GORE-TEX products to create waterproof versions of some of our most popular shoes like the Ghost and the Cascadia GTX.

 What is GORE-TEX material?

 If you have some familiarity with outdoor gear, you’ve likely heard of GORE-TEX products.
-This brand, started by Bill and Genevieve Gore in 1959, is known for its waterproof, windproof and breathable material.
-You can find GORE-TEX product technology built into jackets, bottoms, gloves, and yes, running shoes.
+This brand, started by Bill and Genevieve Gore in 1959, is known for its waterproof, windproof, and breathable material.
+You can find GORE-TEX product technology built into jackets, pants, gloves, and yes, running shoes.

 From our waterproof shoes to your dry feet

 Weather be damned, because we have two options for shoes with GORE-TEX product technology: the Ghost and the Cascadia.